Sharp Convergence Rates for Empirical Optimal Transport with Smooth Costs: Introduction

 The primary contribution of this paper is to provide sharp upper and lower bounds on $\Delta_n(c)$ for smooth costs satisfying condition~\ref{assm:global}.
 In this setting, our main result informally states that whenever $h \in \calC^\alpha$ for some $\alpha > 0$,

 This upper bound is stated formally in Theorem~\ref{thm:ub_general} under the assumption that $\mu$ and $\nu$ admit bounded support.
-Under additional conditions on $c$, we extend this result to measures $\mu$ and $\nu$ with unbounded support in Theorem~\ref{thm:main_unbounded} and Corollary~\ref{cor:norm_p_unbounded}.
+Under additional conditions on $c$, we extend this result to measures $\mu$ and $\nu$ with unbounded support, satisfying appropriate tail assumptions, in Theorem~\ref{thm:main_unbounded} and Corollary~\ref{cor:norm_p_unbounded}.
 As in equation~\eqref{eq:wasserstein_location}, our results have natural implications for the convergence rate of empirical Wasserstein distances, which we discuss in Corollary~\ref{cor:wasserstein}.
+In view of Section~\ref{sec:example_location}, the convergence rate~\eqref{eq:informal_statement} admits a natural interpretation: the first order term in a formal expansion of the empirical optimal transport cost is typically negligible when $d \geq 5$, leading to a rate that improves with the smoothness parameter $\alpha \in (0,2)$.
+When $\alpha \geq 2$, the quadratic term in this expansion is not negligible, thus faster rates do not occur without stronger conditions.

 At the heart of our proofs is the Kantorovich dual formulation of the optimal transport problem---summarized in Section~\ref{sec:background}---which allows us to reduce the problem of bounding $\Delta_n(c)$ to that of bounding the expected suprema of empirical processes indexed by collections of sufficiently regular Kantorovich potentials.
 While characterizing the regularity of these potentials is routine when $\mu$ and $\nu$ are compactly supported~(\cite{gangbo1996}, Appendix C), the bulk of our efforts lies in the case where they admit unbounded support.
-In this setting, one of our key technical contributions is to provide quantitative $L^\infty$ estimates on the displacement induced by the optimal coupling between any two measures satisfying appropriate moment conditions (Theorem~\ref{thm:coupling_quantitative}).
+In this setting, one of our key technical contributions is to provide quantitative $L^\infty$ estimates on the displacement induced by the optimal coupling between any two measures satisfying appropriate tail conditions (Theorem~\ref{thm:coupling_quantitative}).
 For instance, the following is a special case of our result for the $p$-transport cost. \begin{theorem*}[Informal] Let $\mu,\nu \in \calP(\bbR^d)$ and $p > 1$.
 Let $\nu$ be a $\sigma^2$-sub-Gaussian measure~\citep{boucheron2013} and $\mu$ have finite $p$-th moment, and assume there exist constants $c_1,c_2 > 0$ such that $\mu(B_{x,1}) \geq c_1 \exp(-c_2 \norm x^2)$ for all $x \in \bbR^d$.
 Then, for any optimal coupling $\pi$ between $\mu$ and $\nu$ with respect to the cost $c_p(x,y)=\norm{x-y}^p$,

 In particular, if there exists an optimal transport map $T$ from $\mu$ to $\nu$ with respect to $c_p$, then

 \end{theorem*} Analogues of equation~\eqref{eq:informal_regularity} have previously been derived by~\cite{colombo2021} in the special case where $\mu$ is a Gaussian measure and $p=2$, and we further discuss these results below the statement of Theorem~\ref{thm:coupling_quantitative}.
 As we shall see, equation~\eqref{eq:informal_regularity} leads to estimates on the local Lipschitz constants of Kantorovich potentials between any two, possibly atomic probability measures, and forms the basis of our main results when $\mu$ and $\nu$ have unbounded support.
 These results are quantitative analogues of the fact, proved by~\cite{gangbo1996}, that Kantorovich potentials are locally Lipschitz under mild smoothness conditions on $c$.